nguyenkhois/build-environments/README.md

 # Build environments [![code-template-generator](https://img.shields.io/npm/v/code-template-generator.svg?style=flat)](https://www.npmjs.com/package/code-template-generator/)
-This project is a part of [code-template-generator](https://www.npmjs.com/package/code-template-generator) on npmjs.com.
+The project is a part of the Node.js application [code-template-generator](https://www.npmjs.com/package/code-template-generator) on npmjs.com.

 __The next tasks:__
 - [x] Upgrade the `react-typescript` template
 - [x] Minification for production
+- [x] Add a new project template for using React Hooks
 - [ ] Using Webpack 5

 ## Table of contents